 Specifically, we looked at when individuals fell asleep, when they woke up, and their mid-sleep times.

-On average, the Achievers whose sleep data we looked at, had mid-sleep times of around 2:50 am.
+On average, the members whose sleep data we looked at, had mid-sleep times of around 2:50 am.

 But to determine chronotype score, we need to look at the difference in total hours slept between free days and non-free days because people often sleep more on free days.